rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 ---

+## What still needs future empirical work 🔬

+The current paper is already strong as a framework paper, but it also openly leaves room for later empirical expansion.

+The main next-step directions include:

+### 1. Model diversity
+Testing the runtime across multiple strong model families rather than treating one model family as representative.

+### 2. Task diversity
+Expanding beyond the current diagnostic-style MVP cases into areas such as:

+- retrieval-grounded tasks
+- code debugging tasks
+- agent planning tasks
+- governance or policy drafting
+- longer-form ambiguity-heavy explanation tasks

+### 3. Human and hybrid evaluation
+Combining artifact-aligned evaluator judgment with human review and downstream outcome observation.

+### 4. Runtime ablation
+Testing what changes when individual runtime components are weakened or removed, such as:

+- neighboring-cut review
+- repair-legality checks
+- public-ceiling control
+- contamination guards
+- structured output discipline

+### 5. Dual-layer benchmarking
+Comparing:

+- direct baseline
+- forward-only guidance
+- inverse-only governance
+- forward-plus-inverse dual-layer operation

+These are not hidden weaknesses.

+They are the normal and healthy next steps of an honest beta framework paper.

+---

 ## How to read the paper in the right order 🧭

 If you are new to the project, the cleanest reading order is: